Home Solar Collector v Solar Panel

 Solar Collector vs Solar Panel

-Solar panels and solar collectors alike convert sunlight into power.
+Solar panels and solar collectors alike convert sunlight into energy.

 A solar collector absorbs the sun’s light and converts it to heat.
 Solar panels absorb sunlight and convert it to electricity.